Poison Ivy Rash Stages and Available Treatments

 Identifying Related Plant Rashes

-While poison ivy is the most well-known culprit, its botanical cousins poison oak and poison sumac cause similar skin reactions.
+While poison ivy is the most well-known culprit, its botanical poisonous plant cousins, poison oak and poison sumac, cause similar skin reactions.
 Recognizing the differences can help you get the right treatment sooner.

 Poison Oak Rash Stages

-Poison oak rash stages mirror poison ivy, with early symptoms including red, itchy patches followed by swelling and blistering.
+Poison oak rash stages mirror those of poison ivy, with early symptoms including red, itchy patches that progress to swelling and blistering.
 The key difference is the plant’s appearance: poison oak has lobed leaves resembling oak tree foliage.
 The rash often forms in streaks or clusters.

 Poison Sumac Rash Stages